patrickloeber/blogposts-pythonengineer/Content/posts/2022-03-13-sort-and-sorted-in-python.md

 ---
-titlt: Difference between sort() and sorted() in Python
+title: Difference between sort() and sorted() in Python
-date: 2022-03-13 00:00
+date: 2022-03-21 00:00
-description: Learn the difference between sort() and sorted() function in Python
+description: Learn the difference between sort() and sorted() function in Python.
-tags: Python Basic
+tags: Python, Basics
-path:
+path: sort-vs-sorted
 author: Shweta Goyal
 ---

-# Difference between sort() and sorted() in Python

 Sorting any sequence in Python is easy as it provides built-in methods for sorting.
 Sorting means rearranging a given sequence of elements.